sreekar2858/MD_Lammps/lammps_input.md

                     body args = bstyle bstyle-args
                         bstyle = style of body particles
-                        bstyle-args = additional arguments specific to the bstyle see the Howto body doc
+                        bstyle-args = additional arguments specific to the bstyle
-                                    page for details

                     sphere arg = 0/1 (optional) for static/dynamic particle radii
                     tdpd arg = Nspecies
                         Nspecies = # of chemical species